-We used specialists who helped us to assess the models, assumptions and completeness of data used by the Bank for the purposes of creating impairment provisions, including assumptions underlying the probability of default and loss given default.
+We used specialists who helped us to assess the models, assumptions and completeness of data used by the Bank for the purposes of creating impairment provisions, including Covid-19 impact on forward looking information and all other assumptions underlying the probability of default and loss given default.

 We performed analytical review procedures related to the development of the structure and characteristics of the credit portfolio, including the impairment provisions, reflecting the quality of the customer loan portfolio in the light of the impairment provisions for expected credit losses for loans to customers aimed at identifying portfolios of loans to customers with understated impairment provisions.
-In addition, on separate samples of individually significant credit exposures and individually non-significant credit exposures we have carried out substantive testing of their classification into risk categories, so-called 'staging' For individually significant credit exposures classified in stages 2 and 3 we whether impairment reviewed recognized by the Bank are sufficiently accurate.
+In addition, on separate samples of individually significant credit exposures and individually non-significant credit exposures we have carried out substantive testing of their classification into risk categories, so-called 'staging' For individually significant credit exposures classified in stages 2 and 3 we impairment whether recognized by the Bank are sufficiently accurate.